sprchr/CoverFusion/tool.md

 ---

 ### 2. **Resume Summarizer**
-Optimize your resume to focus on the main elements that matter during the application process.
+  Helps the recruiter to summarize the resume to focus on the main elements that matter during the application process.

 - **How It Works:**
   - Upload your resume in PDF format.